A3server/HyggeApp/README.md

 ## Getting Started

-If you want to test this on your computer, you need to have an editor and [Flutter SDK](https://flutter.dev/docs/get-started/install/) installed.
+If you want to test this on your computer, you need to have an emulator and [Flutter SDK](https://flutter.dev/docs/get-started/install/) installed.

 ### Prerequisites